Something in the Air: Background

 In 1969, Pete Townshend, guitarist with The Who, was the catalyst behind the formation of the band.
 The concept was to create a band to perform songs written by drummer and singer Speedy Keen, who had written "Armenia City in the Sky", the first track on The Who Sell Out.
 Townshend recruited jazz pianist Andy "Thunderclap" Newman (a friend from art college), and 15-year-old guitarist Jimmy McCulloch, who later played lead guitar in Paul McCartney and Wings.
 Keen played the drums and sang the lead.

 Production

 Townshend produced the single, arranged the strings, and played bass under the pseudonym Bijou Drains.
 Originally titled "Revolution" but later renamed to avoid confusion with the Beatles' 1968 song of the same name, "Something in the Air" captured post-flower power rebellion, combining McCulloch's acoustic and electric guitars, Keen's drumming and falsetto vocals, and Newman's piano solo.

 The song, beginning in E major, has three key changes, its second verse climbing to F-sharp major, and, via a roundabout transition, goes down to C major for Newman's barrelhouse piano solo.
-Following this, the last verse is, like the second, a tone above the previous verse, closing the song in A-flat major.
+Following this, the last verse is, like the second, a tone above the previous verse, closing the song in G-sharp major.